-- Just because an insurance company says it provides coverage in certain situations does NOT mean that insurer will honor the coverage when a claim is filed.
+- Just because an insurance company says it provides coverage in certain situations does NOT mean insurers will automatically honor the coverage when your claim is filed.

-- Our experienced Houston Uber and Lyft accident attorneys can help you navigate the complexities of these cases and deal with insurance companies when it’s time to recover.
+- Our experienced Houston Uber and Lyft accident attorneys can help you navigate the complexities of these cases and stand up to insurance companies.
+You don’t have to do this alone.

 I’m an Uber or Lyft Driver Hurt in a Crash.
 Can I File a Car Accident Lawsuit?

-You will likely have legal options for filing a car accident lawsuit IF another party was primarily at fault for the crash.
+As a driver, you have the legal options to file a car accident lawsuit IF another party was primarily at fault for the crash.
 In other words, according to Texas law, you can file a case if you are no more than 49% at fault for the accident.

 Depending on how the accident happened and your driver status at the time of the crash, the following may be true:

-- Multiple parties may be at fault for the accident: This could include other motorists on the road, including commercial truck drivers, FedEx drivers, UPS drivers, and more.
-It may even include companies other motorists work for, the parties responsible for maintaining safe roads, and others.
+- Multiple parties may be at fault for the accident: This could include other motorists on the road, plus commercial truck drivers and the companies they work for.
+It may even include road safety crews.

-- There may be multiple insurance companies to deal with: Each of these insurers may use sly tactics to try to deny a claim or reduce its value.
+- There may be multiple insurance companies to deal with: Each of these insurers may use tricky tactics to try to deny your claim or reduce its value.

-The best way to find out more about your options and a potential claim after an Uber or Lyft accident is to contact our Houston lawyers for a free, zero-obligation case evaluation.
-A call or an email can be an easy first step to learning more about your rights and seeking the justice you may deserve.
+The best way to find out more about your rights and your options after an Uber or Lyft accident is to contact our Houston lawyers for a totally free case evaluation.

 Compensation for Uber & Lyft Car Accident Victims

-When Uber and Lyft accident cases are successful, victims can secure compensation for the injuries, pain, suffering, and losses caused by the crash.
-Specifically, this means that financial recoveries for Uber and Lyft accidents can include damages for (but not limited to):
+When Uber and Lyft accident cases are successful, victims can secure compensation for the injuries, pain, suffering, and other losses caused by the crash.
+Compensation for Uber and Lyft accidents can include (but is not limited to):

 - Lost earnings: When you’re hurt, you’re out of work.
 Regain your past and future lost wages, bonuses, commissions, benefits, and more.